phillydotnet/Presentations/2023/0816-dotnet/README.md

 ng g c nfl/pga --inline-style -m pga --flat
 ```
 20. each statement makes a few new files, briefly inspect all of these
-21. finally, we add compnent pages to nfl and pga as examples
+21. finally, we add component pages to nfl and pga as examples
 ```
 ng g c nfl/components/roster --inline-style ng g c nfl/components/team --inline-style